anubhavnanda2345/Covid-19-identification-using-AI/README.md

 Using AI to predict whether the patient has Covid-19

+#Please open raw file to understand it better

  ****First we'll import all the packages required for setting up our Neural Network****

 # Importing the Keras libraries and packages